Manjunath2001-debug/Python_app/Documentation/I2C.md

-# I2C Control Application using smbus/smbus2
+# I2C Control Application using smbus

-This Python application demonstrates basic I2C communication using the `smbus2` library.
+This Python application demonstrates basic I2C communication using the `smbus` library.
 It allows reading from and writing to I2C device registers.

 ---